How To Find The Right Partner For Your Business Acquisition Journey

 Giving Up Ownership

-When it comes to a business acquisition, you and your partner will need to decide early in the process what each of you is worth.
+When it comes to a business acquisition, you and your partner must decide early in the process what each of you is worth.
 Are you willing to give up equity in your business for the sake of the partnership?
 Will profits be shared 50/50?

 Other partners may choose to just take an equal share of what the company brings in.

-Whatever you decide, as early as possible, you should set out how much each partner is going to be compensated.
+Whatever you decide, as early as possible, you should set out how much each partner will be compensated.
 You should also determine early on how you will resolve disputes.

 Harder to Make Decisions Quickly